 Once this side was done, I measured each of these pieces against a new board and made pencil marks, so I could easily replicate the same design for the other side.

 I wasn’t gluing my pieces as I went since I wanted to see how it all looked first, which was actually a good idea because I was able to use pieces as guides to replicate when I needed more than just one of the same size.

 Once I did the other side with the triangles, I placed one long board straight down the middle which gave me the perfect piece to work off of.
 Then I just started adding in the rest of the boards, using my design I created as a reference.

 I probably finished all the cuts in about two hours which was wayyy faster than I thought it was going to take.
-I didn’t plan on leaving those flat areas like that, I was going to cut pieces of wood to fill them in, but I ended up really liking how it looked.

 At this point nothing was glued down and I moved it into our garage to work on the next day.
 Probably the most productive nap time I’ve ever had ha.
 Eloise was cooperating that day 😉